 Residency requirements may differ for limited enrollment programs admission.
 Proof of residency status is required at the time of registration.
 Proof of residence can include driver's license, voter's registration card, library card, lease, and/or utility bill.

-A student who resides in Illinois, but outside the Rock Valley College district, for thirty days immediately prior to the start of the term shall be classified as an out-of-district student.
-A change in residency status may be requested by providing the appropriate documentation to the Records and Registration Office, Top Floor, Student Center.
+A student who resides in Illinois, but outside the Rock Valley College district for 30 immediately prior to the start of the term shall be classified as an out-of-district student.
+A change in residency status may be requested by providing the appropriate documentation to the Records and Registration office on the top floor of the Student Center.

-A student whose permanent residence is outside of the United States and is attending Rock Valley College on a visa shall be classified as an out-of-state student for tuition purposes, unless the student is a Live-In guest with a resident of District 511.
-For details visit, International Student Admission.
+A student whose permanent residence is outside of the United States and is attending Rock Valley College on a visa shall be classified as an out-of-state student for tuition purposes, unless the student is a live-In guest with a resident of District 511.
+For details see our International Student Admission page.